 MMO: Do you have confidence that we can see an improved Matt Harvey this year?

 Leiter: I do.
 I like Matt a lot.
-So my heart says I want Matt Harvey to have the year I think we know he can have.
+My heart says I want Matt Harvey to have the year I think we know he can have.
 Beyond that I haven’t seen him, I don’t know how he feels, I don’t know what he does in the training room, I don’t know all of that.

 Assuming he’s healthy, I got him as a top guy in the National League.
 Somewhere in the ten to fifteen range, somewhere in there.